Electric dipole moment constraints on CP-violating heavy-quark Yukawas at next-to-leading order: Effective theory below the weak scale

 Here, $H$ denotes the Higgs doublet in the unbroken phase of electroweak gauge symmetry, while $Q_{L,3}$ and $d_{R,3}$ represent the left-handed quark doublet and the right-handed down-quark field of the third generation, respectively.

 The presence of such operators induces anomalous couplings of the Higgs particle to quarks in the electroweak broken phase.
-A convenient parameterisation is given by a phenomenological Lagrangian which reads for the bottom quark
+At leading order in the electroweak interactions the above dimension-six operators lead to a modification of the SM Yukawa interactions which, for the bottom quark, can be conveniently parameterised as

 Here, $b$ denotes the bottom-quark field and $h$ the physical Higgs field.
 Moreover, $y^{\text{SM}}_b \equiv \frac{e}{\sqrt{2}s_w}\frac{m_b}{M_W}$ is the SM Yukawa, with $e$ the positron charge, $s_w$ the sine of the weak mixing angle, and $m_b$ and $M_W$ the bottom-quark and $W$-boson mass, respectively.
-The real parameter $\kappa_b\geq0$ parameterizes modifications to the absolute value of the Yukawa coupling, while the phase $\phi_b \in [0,2\pi)$ parameterizes CP violation and the sign of the Yukawa.
+The real parameter $\kappa_b\geq0$ parameterises modifications to the absolute value of the Yukawa coupling, while the phase $\phi_b \in [0,2\pi)$ parameterises CP violation and the sign of the Yukawa.
 The SM corresponds to $\kappa_b=1$ and $\phi_b=0$.
 Modifications of the charm-quark Yukawa can be parameterised in an analogous way.

+The parametrisation of pseudoscalar Higgs couplings solely via the interaction in Eq.~\eqref{eq:LagHbb} should be thought of as the dimension-four part of the so-called Higgs Effective Field Theory~\cite{Feruglio:1992wf} or the electroweak chiral Lagrangian\cite{Buchalla:2013rka} in {\it unitarity gauge} for the electroweak sector.
+In this sense, the SM extended by a pseudoscalar Higgs coupling is not a renormalizable theory.
+However, as we consider in this work only loops induced by the strong coupling, we do not encounter additional divergences since the operators of the form~\eqref{eq:Q:yukawa} mix only into themselves under QCD~\cite{Alonso:2013hga}.
+This picture would change if one considered higher-order electroweak corrections.

 The basic idea underlying this work is to calculate the effect of CP-odd phases in the Higgs Yukawa couplings of the bottom and charm quark on hadronic EDMs.
 EDMs receive contributions from partonic CP-violating electric and chromoelectric dipole operators, with coefficients $d_q$ and $\tilde d_q$.
 They are traditionally defined via the effective Lagrangian valid at hadronic energies $\mu \simeq 2\,$GeV~\cite{Engel:2013lsa},